dolthub/dolthub-etl-jobs/airflow_dags/README.md

                                 dag=word_net_dag)

 Note the space after the `bash_command` string.
 That's important.
 Without it, airflow will try to interpret that string as a Jinja template and you'll get really crytic errors.

 *Python Example*

+We have a Python library called DoltPy that helps with Dolt imports.
+It exposes an interface named `dolthub_loader`.

     IP_TO_COUNTRY_REPO = 'Liquidata/ip-to-country'
     ip_to_country_dag = DAG('ip_to_country',